iterorganization/Waveform-Editor/docs/source/training/training.rst

       1. Set the executable paths for the NICE inverse and direct mode.
 These should point to the executables you built in the :ref:`installation instructions <shape_editor_install>`.
       2. Set any NICE environment variables required to run NICE.
-This requires on your specific system.
+This depends on your specific system.
-         On SDCC, you will need to the ``LD_LIBRARY_PATH`` environment variable here.
+         If you are on SDCC, you can leave this as is.

+         If you get errors stating that there were issues when loading shared libraries, you might need to set the ``LD_LIBRARY_PATH``.
-         Get the library paths, like so: ``echo $LD_LIBRARY_PATH``, copy the output and add it in the following dictionary style format, for example: ``{'LD_LIBRARY_PATH': <paths>}``, replacing the ``<paths>`` (including angle brackets).
+         You can set them using the following dictionary style format: ``{'LD_LIBRARY_PATH': '<paths>'}``, replacing the ``<paths>`` (including angle brackets).
       3. Provide the URIs for the different types of machine description IDS that NICE requires.
          You can provide your own, or if you are on SDCC you can try to use the following URI:

          .. code-block:: bash

-            imas:hdf5?path=/home/ITER/vanschr/public/imasdb/ITER/4/666666/3
+            imas:hdf5?path=/home/ITER/blokhus/public/imasdb/ITER/4/666666/3

       What happens after you fill in the machine description URIs?